-Founded in 1913, the Cremation Association of North America (CANA) is an international organization of over 3,300 members, composed of funeral homes, cemeteries, crematories, industry suppliers and consultants.
+Founded in 1913, the Cremation Association of North America (CANA) is an international 501 (c)(6) trade association of over 3,300 members, composed of funeral homes, cemeteries, crematories, industry suppliers, consultants and students.
 CANA members believe that cremation is preparation for memorialization.

-After it became apparent, through scientific investigation, that proper in-ground, full body burial was safe, cremation fell out of favor and remained in the 3% to 5% range.
+After it was proven, through scientific investigation, that proper in-ground, full body burial was safe, cremation fell out of favor and remained in the 3% to 5% range.
 It wasn't until the early 1980's that the rate reached double digits and started to increase on the average of 1.5% - 2% annually until the USA national rate exceeded 50% in 2016.

 CANA also feels that the word "cremains" should not be used when referring to "human cremated remains."
 "Cremains" has no real connection with the deceased whereas a loved one's "cremated remains" has a human connection.

 CANA members subscribe to the tenets of the Code of Cremation Practice.